Kentucky officials give update on deadly tornado aftermath

-FRANKFORT, KY (WOWK) – Kentucky Governor Andy Beshear and Kentucky Emergency Management director Michael Dossett will be giving an update on the tornado that hit parts of western Kentucky Friday night into Saturday morning.
+FRANKFORT, KY (WOWK) – Kentucky Governor Andy Beshear and Kentucky Emergency Management director Michael Dossett gave an update this morning on the tornado that hit parts of western Kentucky Friday night into Saturday morning.

 The devastating tornado crossed through parts of Arkansas, Missouri, Tennessee, and Kentucky destroyed homes, belongings, and killed at least 50 people.
 Beshear has declared a state of emergency in the counties impacted and reached out to President Joe Biden seeking federal assistance to the area.